• Skip to main content

 Jump to Recipe Print Recipe

 The soaked lentils are ground to make a smooth batter and the batter is then spread on an Iron Tawa to cook into thick, savory pancakes.
 The same recipe can be used to make thin versions called Dosa.
-This recipe not only makes delicious pancakes but is packed with several health benefits.

 Team these fluffy savory pancakes with cilantro coconut chutney, tomato chutney, green chutney, Tiffin Sambar, Idli Podi Recipe, or any dip of your choice.